devopssteps/linux-crash-course/module-04.md

 ---

-> “90% of DevOps errors come from permission issues — let me show you how to fix them.”
+> “90% of DevOps errors come from permission issues.

 ---